 (b) The climbing of trees and buildings in the school grounds is forbidden

-(c) The riding of bicycles in the school grounds is forbidden between 8.00am and 4.00pm.
-At other times bicycles may be ridden with care along the road and recognised pathways.
-Students riding bicycles must wear an approved bicycle helmet and lock their bikes securely in the racks provided
+(c) The riding of bicycles or scooters in the school grounds is forbidden between 8.00am and 4.00pm.
+At other times they may be ridden with care along the road and recognised pathways.
+Students riding bicycles/scooters must wear an approved helmet and lock their bikes/scooters securely in the racks provided

 (d) No missile of any kind may be thrown or projected